kjell/mcn-2020-git-haiku/index.md

-An old pond
+None is travelling
-is quieted with creepers
+A frog jumps in -
-A perfect evening!
+And evening bell